 Even though I’ve been living in Northern Norway for years, it took me so long to visit Svalbard is that it felt so remote.
 And I mean, it is.
-But now that I’ve been I realize that it’s actually an easy place to visit, especially if you’re already in Norway, and I definitely want to go back again (and again and again) soon.
+I visited Spitsbergen, the main island of Svalbard, and it turns out Spitsbergen travel is actually easier than I thought, especially if you’re already in Norway.
+I definitely want to go back again (and again and again) soon.

 It was also fun to visit Svalbard, right after visiting the Falkland Islands – both remote island archipelagos on opposite ends of the earth.
 But while I’d say both make equally exciting destinations, planning a trip to Svalbard is a whole lot easier than planning a trip to the Falklands.

 Several years ago LC wrote a guest post about her trip to Svalbard in October, which sounded remarkably different from my trip in December.
-Now I’ll just have to return in the spring and summer to give you the full picture of the best time to visit Svalbard.
+Now I’ll just have to return in the spring and summer to give you the full picture of the best time to visit Spitsbergen.
 For now I can at least say that winter in Svalbard is magical.

 And here are my tips for making your winter trip to Svalbard amazing: